-You are sharing a map image layer with an associated web feature layer.
-The web feature layer includes a stand-alone table that has an unsupported data source.
+You are sharing a map image layer with an associated web feature layer or a WFS layer with transactions enabled (WFS-T).
+The data source that your stand-alone table references is not supported.

-Web feature layers shared to a federated server require that all layers and stand-alone tables in the map reference a single enterprise geodatabase or enterprise database.
+Web feature layers or WFS-T layers shared to a federated server require that all layers and stand-alone tables in the map reference a single enterprise geodatabase or enterprise database.
 The enterprise geodatabase or database must be registered with the federated server.

 - Import the data referenced by the layer to the enterprise geodatabase registered with the federated server.